 It can also be annoying to have messages coming at you from dozens of sources.
 Some sources may not get as much attention but email is fundamental to so many things.
 So it always gets attention.

 One nice thing about email is you can send a message then go on about your business.
 The person on the other end is not required to be there on standby to receive your message.
 If they are busy then it will wait in their inbox until they are ready to look at it.

 Email also works well for people that have bad or slow internet connections.
 If a data connection is lost the emails can queue up and be sent and received when a data connection is restored.

 Because email is not tied to any one company it has had many developments and is available anywhere.

 You can check your mail from a webpage, a dedicated client like Outlook or Thunderbird, and there are countless email apps for smartphones.

 If some platform decides to close down or to kick you off their network then all your contacts go away as well.
 Agree with it or not but we have seen social networks ban Users.
 So why not keep your own contact list instead of putting your fate in someone else’s hands?
 At the very least make a backup.

 Email communication can also be safer and more private than other forms of communication.
-If you have your own e-mail server or your hosting your e-mail on a privacy-focused host like ProtonMail then you have control over who sees it.
-But if you are using something like Gmail or a social network then you do not really have any guarantee to privacy.
+If you have your own e-mail server or your hosting your e-mail on a privacy-focused host then you have control over who sees it.
+But if you are using something like Gmail or a social network then you do not really have any guarantee of privacy.